Company formation in Singapore

 Compliance

-The concept of authorised share capital has been abolished in Jan 2006 and the minimum number of issued share is 1.
+The concept of authorized share capital was abolished in January 2006, and the minimum number of issued shares is 1.

-Ordinary shares, preference shares and redeemable preference shares.
+Singapore allows ordinary shares, preference shares, and redeemable preference shares.

-Companies are required to appoint a resident company secretary, who must be a natural person.
+Companies must appoint a resident company secretary who must be a natural person.

-Minimal annual statutory filing fees of approximately S$20.
+Annual statutory filing fees in Singapore are minimal, approximately S$20.

-Annual audited accounts are required to be filed with the Registrar of Companies.
-The accounts must be audited by a registered certified public accountant in Singapore.
-However, audit exemption is available to qualified companies.
+Annual audited accounts must be filed with the Registrar of Companies.
+Audit exemptions are available to qualified companies.

 Directors